gesdinet / jwt-refresh-token-bundle

 triggers on a specific route, and call that route during logout:

-# in routes.yaml api_token_invalidate: path: /api/token/invalidate
+# config/routes.yaml api_token_invalidate: path: /api/token/invalidate

 If you want to configure the LogoutEvent